cycfi/artist/README.md

 # artist
-High performance, cross Platform C++ Vector Graphics Library, inspired by the HTML5 canvas API.
+Cross Platform C++ Vector Graphics Library (Inspired by the HTML5 canvas API).

+Docs in the making... stay tuned...